corda/corda/docs/source/api-vault-query.rst

 There are four implementations of this interface which can be chained together to define advanced filters.

-1. ``VaultQueryCriteria`` provides filterable criteria on attributes within the Vault states table: status (UNCONSUMED, CONSUMED), state reference(s), contract state type(s), notaries, soft locked states, timestamps (RECORDED, CONSUMED).
+1. ``VaultQueryCriteria`` provides filterable criteria on attributes within the Vault states table: status (UNCONSUMED, CONSUMED, OBSERVED), state reference(s), contract state type(s), notaries, soft locked states, timestamps (RECORDED, CONSUMED).

 	.. note:: Sensible defaults are defined for frequently used attributes (status = UNCONSUMED, always include soft locked states).